Explaining Māori atheism in Aotearoa New Zealand

 Between 2006 and 2018, the percentage of Māori (Indigenous New Zealanders) identifying with “no religion” on the national census increased from 36.5% to 53.5%.
 This change coincided with a substantial decline in Māori affiliating with Christianity and traditional Māori religion.
 Despite these dramatic shifts, we know little about Māori atheism, or indeed the individual, sociocultural, and historical processes contributing to Māori deconversion.

-The aim of this project is to offer a well-evidenced causal account of why and how some Māori became or remain atheists.
-We will conduct in-depth interviews with Māori a/theist to identify key causal factors of atheism at the individual and societal levels.
-Given the complicated post-colonial and bicultural context of Aotearoa New Zealand, our analysis will also pay a close attention to the intersectionality between the history of colonisation, Christianisation, Māori cultural revitalisation policies, and the impact of online social media on the emergence of Māori atheism.
+This project sought to offer a well-evidenced causal account of why and how some Māori became or remain atheists.
+We conducted in-depth interviews with Māori a/theist to identify key causal factors of atheism at the individual and societal levels.
+Given the complicated post-colonial and bicultural context of Aotearoa New Zealand, our analysis pays close attention to the intersectionality between the history of colonisation, Christianisation, Māori cultural revitalisation policies, and the impact of online social media on the emergence of Māori atheism.